Call for Papers

 Between 1500-6000 words, tables, figures, appendix and references excluded

-For this issue, in addition to general papers related to the journal’s theme, we are particularly interested in submissions that speak to coaching’s unstable conceptual foundations, that can leave professionals confused and, at times, caught in ethical dilemmas.
+For this issue, in addition to general papers related to the journal’s theme, we are particularly interested in submissions that speak to the Sacred Cows of Coaching, the long-standing beliefs, practices and/or assumptions that are rarely challenged and often taught and practiced as established norms, conventional thinking, and/or institutionalized belief.

-Of particular concern is the lack of epistemic reflexivity in coaching, which can unintentionally perpetuate implicit world views and lead to harm.
+Of particular concern is the lack of questioning of these “unquestioned truths” in coaching practice, which can unintentionally perpetuate the status quo or an old-school mindset.

 In light of this, we invite papers that address the following questions:

-- What are the key implications of fragile theoretical foundations in coaching, and how can they be addressed?
+- What are the traditional views in coaching practice that need to be examined and how can they be addressed?

 For more information on how to write for us, visit our For Authors page.